DragVideo: Interactive Drag-style Video Editing

-\textbf{Limitation} \, Despite the promising results of DragVideo, there remain two limitations.
-First, even when leveraging Sample-specific LoRA and MSA techniques, a minority of the edited outputs still exhibit some blurriness and artifacts, suggesting room for further optimization in visual quality.
+\textbf{Limitations} \, Despite the promising results of \textit{DragVideo}, there remain two limitations.
+First, even when leveraging Sample-specific LoRA and MSA techniques, a minority of the edited outputs still exhibit some blurriness, and spatial inconsistency, suggesting room for further optimization in visual quality.
 Second, our framework, inheriting the computational challenges of the diffusion model and the drag objective function, still incurs high computational costs.
 This points to a need for improvements in computational efficiency.
-As a pioneering effort in drag-style video editing, DragVideo sets the stage for future work aimed at enhancing consistency, reducing computational costs, and further refining the method. \\ \\ \textbf{Conclusion} \, This paper introduces \textit{DragVideo}, a user-centric and intuitive solution that faithfully captures the user's intentions for drag-style video editing.
-By harnessing the rich information embedded in pre-trained diffusion models and motion modules, our method allows users to directly and effortlessly manipulate video content beyond text-guided style change.
-The result is a natural and visually pleasing edit, largely free from distortion or artifacts, even the user-supplied drag points may imply substantial 3D geometric change.
-As the first technical endeavor into drag-style video editing, we have carefully designed and executed a wide range of qualitative, quantitative experiments, and user studies, \textit{DragVideo} overcomes the limitations inherent in direct frame-by-frame DragImage extension or current text-guided video editing, where distortion and spatio-temporal inconsistency are still quite apparent.
-Our experiments demonstrate the versatility and broad applicability of our approach, validating DragVideo as a powerful tool for video editing tasks.
+As a pioneering effort in drag-style video editing, \textit{DragVideo} sets the stage for future work. \\ \\ \textbf{Conclusion} \, This paper introduces \textit{DragVideo}, a user-centric and intuitive solution that faithfully captures the user's intentions for drag-style video editing.
+By harnessing the rich information embedded in video diffusion models, our method allows users to directly and effortlessly manipulate video content beyond text-guided style change.
+As the first technical endeavor into drag-style video editing with careful design, validated by a wide range of qualitative, quantitative experiments, and user studies, \textit{DragVideo} overcomes the limitations inherent in direct frame-by-frame DragImage extension or current text-guided video editing, where distortion and spatio-temporal inconsistency are still quite apparent.
+Our experiments demonstrate the versatility and broad applicability of our approach, validating \textit{DragVideo} as a powerful tool for video editing tasks.
 With the rapid development of video diffusion models, \textit{DragVideo} contributes the next strong baseline for drag-style video editing, where long-range editing with more powerful generative capability is the future research direction.